Epivaral/FantasyMaze/README.md

-# Fantastic Maze
+# What Remains in Shadow

-A simple React + TypeScript maze game built with Vite.
+A fantasy maze adventure game built with React + TypeScript and Vite.

 ## Features
 - 20x20 randomly generated maze
+- Fantasy mobs and HP vials
+- Animated roulette modal for all encounters
+- Heart-based health bar
-- Entrance and exit at opposite corners
+- Win/lose modals and beautiful UI
-- Player (white box/dot) can navigate the maze
 - Maze regenerates each time

 ## Getting Started